Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict the customer loyalty score for the customers that were unable to be tagged by the agency.
+If that can be achieved, we can use this model to predict the customer loyalty score for the customers who were unable to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+As we are predicting a numeric output, we tested three regression modeling approaches, namely:

 * Linear Regression
 * Decision Tree